 Everyone loves this super easy Plum Raspberry Crumb Tart with a crisp, golden crust (no par-baking) and generous buttery streusel topping!

-"You're on the right track", Scott said, as he took a little nibble of the messy looking tart on the counter.
+"You're on the right track", Scott said, as he took a little nibble of the messy-looking tart on the counter.
 "You just have to find the right train."
 It was the third time I had made this Plum Raspberry Crumb Tart.

-It made me laugh - which was better than crying... since I just couldn't seem to get this tart right.
+It made me laugh - which was better than crying... which might have been warranted since I just couldn't seem to get this tart right.
 It's a super easy recipe, but each time I made it something went awry; too tart, too soggy, too messy.
 Way too messy on that third time around.
 When I opened the oven to check on it the third time, the tart looked like a volcano erupting in slow motion.
 I had added WAY too much of the raspberry/plum filling and when it began to bubble up, it bubbled right over the sides of the pan along with a good part of the crumb topping.

 But I figured things out along the way so that you won't have these issues and, on the fifth try, I think I've definitely found the "right train".
 This Plum Raspberry Tart is ever so easy and incredibly delicious.
 It would make a wonderful sweet treat with afternoon tea, a fabulous finish to a nice dinner, or a "just because" indulgence to make an ordinary day special.

 I promise you that no one will guess the simple, EASY convenience item that we utilize in this Plum Raspberry Crumb Tart.
 My friends (both great cooks) who sampled this tart, got wide eyes when I shared the "secret".
 They couldn't believe that this crust was a purchased refrigerated pie crust.